+The Investigator will contact both Parties with a request to meet within 3 business days.
 The Investigator will continue the investigation once the 3 business days has expired, or sooner if both Parties respond.
-The Investigator, in consultation with the Coordinator, will establish an expected, reasonable timeframe for the Formal Investigation process and notify the Parties of any delays.
+The Investigator, in consultation with the Coordinator, will establish an expected, reasonable timeframe for the Investigation process and notify the Parties of any delays.